 4. Ebay

 Ebay is a very good means of selling your device.
 It takes a lot of stress out of the process and sorts most things for you.
 There is also some comeback if it all goes a bit Pete Tong (That means wrong my American friends).
-You will have to make sure you listing stands out so make sure you use loads of pictures showing off the condition of the device and pay attention to your excerpt.
+You will have to make sure you Screen Shot 2014-09-29 at 20.21.57listing stands out so make sure you use loads of pictures showing off the condition of the device and pay attention to your excerpt.
 If your device is immaculate then make sure you get this in.
 Also don’t list it too high or you won’t get any attention.
 Think about your delivery costs too as anything too high will put people off.
 One downside of Ebay is the charges.
 Make sure you know how much you are going to be charged.

 Just over a week after the iPhone 6 came out, the iPhone 5S 16GB is selling for around £260 on Ebay in the UK.
 After you take into consideration the 10% seller fees you are going to get less that £234.
 You need to decide wether you can get more money via other avenues.